Guide for Making Parsnip Wine

 Acid blend is a mixture of different acids (typically tartaric, malic, and citric acid) that is used to adjust the acidity level in wine.
 It is often added to wine must (juice, skins, and solids before fermentation) to ensure the proper acid balance for wine making.

 In the case of parsnip wine, parsnips are relatively low in acidity, so adding an acid blend helps to balance the pH level and create a more stable environment for fermentation.
-Additionally, it helps to preserve the wine and gives it a more pleasant flavor, by providing a balance of sweetness and tartness.

 A proper acidity level in wine is essential for a good wine structure, aging potential and preservation.
 It's important to note that the amount of acid blend to be added depends on the acidity level of the parsnips, the desired acidity level in the wine, and personal preference.

 Why is tannins added to parsnip wine?

 Tannins are a group of naturally occurring compounds found in grape skins, seeds, and stems, as well as in other fruits and plants.
-They are added to wine for a variety of reasons.

-Tannins also act as a natural preservative and help to improve the wine's aging potential - which is quite ideal for a homemade parsnip wine (that can be aged for six months!)
+They can help to balance the sweetness of the wine, add depth and bitterness to the flavor, and give the wine a more full-bodied mouthfeel.
+Tannins also act as a natural preservative and help to improve the wine's aging potential, which is quite ideal for a homemade parsnip wine (that can be aged for six months!).

-When making parsnip wine, the tannins are usually added in the form of grape tannin powder or tea made from the bark of certain trees, such as oak.
 The recipe provided above calls for 1/4 tsp of tannin, but the amount can be adjusted to your preference.
 It's important to use caution when adding tannins as too much can make the wine taste overly dry and astringent.

 How long should parsnip wine be stored before drinking?